 It's also important to consider the amount of water you're using.
 If you're using a lot of water in your laundry, you may want to choose a more concentrated detergent, as this will help save you money.

 What are the Best Laundry Detergents for Zero Waste Laundry?

 When it comes to zero waste laundry, there are a few detergents that stand out.
 One of the most popular detergents is Seventh Generation, which is made from plant-based ingredients and is free from harsh chemicals.
 Another popular detergent is Biokleen, which is also made from natural ingredients and is free from dyes and fragrances.
 And, lastly, Ecos is a great option, as it is made from plant-based ingredients and is free from petroleum-based ingredients.

 Tips for Washing Women's Boxers

-Flissie women's boxers are made from bamboo and are designed to provide extra comfort for your delicate areas.
+Flissie have designed comfortable underwear made from bamboo and are designed to provide extra comfort for your delicate areas.
 When washing women's boxers, it's important to use a gentle detergent and bamboo fabric can be washed on a cold water setting due to its anti-bacterial qualities.
 Additionally, it's a good idea to turn the boxers inside out before washing and to avoid using fabric softener, as this can cause the elastic to break down over time.